 No matter where they live, there are beautiful pets everywhere that I honor by painting their portraits.

 My artistic goal is to create treasured heirlooms; highly detailed, heartfelt and realistic portrayals of beloved pets, including those who have crossed the Rainbow Bridge.
-I've even blended pets' ashes or hair into the paint to truly personalize the painting.

 I fall in love with every pet I paint, whether they are alive or have passed.
 I ask numerous questions to learn all about each pet's unique personality and traits, and I connect to each one as the portrait emerges from the blank canvas.